 <strong>k and PID.
 Keep in mind that we need to have the required privileges to kill the process.
 We will get following like to enter PID and 3555 is our PID.

 k PID to signal/kill [default pid = 4122] 3555

 Toggle to color mode to see a colorful table with

 Change view of process table like with V to forest view.
 In the forest, the view provides a hierarchical process view with parent and child processes.
 This can be useful to get the hierarchy of processes and services.
 In the following example, we will see that the sshd as a parent-child relationship with the bash where the bash is forked by sshd daemon.

 Show Process Absolute Path

-While showing process only the name of the executable is shown by default.
+While showing the process only the name of the executable is shown by default.
 To show the absolute path of the process